Diagnose Lymphedema

 How Do I Recognize Lymphedema?

-Typical symptoms include persistent swelling in the legs, arms, feet, or hands, a feeling of tension, and sensitive skin.
+Typical symptoms include mostly one-sided swelling in the legs, arms, feet or hands, a feeling of tension, and sensitive skin.
 Over time, the skin can become firmer or thicker.
 If lymphedema is not treated, infections can occur more frequently later.

 How is Lymphedema Diagnosed?

-Diagnosis is made through a physical examination, vascular screening, and imaging procedures such as vascular ultrasound or a special visualization of the lymphatic vessels (lymphography).
+Diagnosis is made through a physical examination, vascular screening, and imaging procedures such as vascular ultrasound and, if necessary, special visualization of the lymphatic vessels (lymphography).

 What is the Difference Between Lymphedema and Lipedema?